 It was one of the most spectacular hikes of my life, winding past, behind, and under the 10 waterfalls that provide the trail’s name.

 Between waterfalls, the trail meanders along a creek and through dense forests of fern and moss in every shade of green you can imagine and some you can’t.

 The beauty at every step helped ease the pain that accumulated from all those steps.
 Even without the waterfalls, the hike through such rich and varied greenery would have been worth it.
 But when you hear that thunderous falling water and wonder what it will look like, and then catch a glimpse where the trail curves, your pain fades, and you keep on until just the right slant of late afternoon light strikes the falling wall of water and rainbow flame licks dance from its edge.

-Going around the bend after one of the falls, I saw a woman standing on the trail and writing in her notebook.
-I stopped, “Are you writing a poem?”
+Going around the bend after one of the falls, I saw a woman standing on the trail, writing in her notebook.
+I stopped, “Are you a poet?”
 I asked.
 It started a conversation that probably lasted 10 minutes.

 We covered the usual where-you-from and what-brought-you-here, but what had brought us each there was deep.
-She’d been eclipsed, too, something about a man and then the need to drive from Ohio just to watch the sun — the center of the system that keeps earth and thus all of us alive — disappear in broad daylight and then re-appear to let us know that even apparent cosmic cataclysm is just an illusion.
+She’d been eclipsed, too, something about a man and then the need to drive from Ohio just to watch the sun — which keeps us all alive — disappear in broad daylight and then re-appear to let us know that even apparent cosmic cataclysm is just an illusion.